Learn the basics of printing, and preparing your images for print, using Exposure’s print capability.

 Photo: OCH Studio

-Exposure begins preparing the images and then shows you a preview of your image or images as they will appear at your selected page size.
-You can resize the Print dialog to make it larger, in order to see the images more clearly.
+Exposure shows you a preview of your images as they will appear at the selected page size.
+The Print dialog can be expanded to display a larger preview.

-You can view the preview in several different ways.
-These include different viewing options like fit, fill, and 1:1.
-Because 1:1 displays the image without scaling, it’s a good way to check to see if your image looks good.
+There are several preview magnification presets such as fit, fill, and 1:1.
+1:1 displays the image without scaling, so it’s a good way to final check images before printing.

-To change your page size, click Page Setup.
+To change the page size, click Page Setup.
 This opens the Page Setup dialog in your Windows or Mac operating system.
-You’ll be able to set your printer and paper formatting options.
+Set the printer and paper formatting options here.

-The DPI dropdown enables you to set the dot density of the print.
+The DPI dropdown sets the dot density of the print.
 More dots means more sharpness and detail.
 We recommend using at least 300 DPI when printing photos.

-If you want to apply a watermark, choose it here.
+To apply a watermark, select it here.
 Exposure displays a list of any watermarks that you’ve created.
 You can also create a watermark from scratch by choosing Edit Watermark.
-I’ll choose the watermark I want to use, then apply it.

-Exposure’s Output Sharpening is where you adjust the amount of sharpening to compensate for ink spread.
+Exposure’s Output Sharpening adjusts the amount of sharpening to compensate for ink spread.
 We recommend starting with a low sharpening amount because it provides a noticeable but not dramatic sharpening and is effective for most photos.

 A small sharpening radius will sharpen only fine details like hair.
 A wide radius will sharpen larger details and can be used if your print is to be viewed at a distance.
 The media type list will set an appropriate radius for your paper type.

 When you’re ready to print your images, click Print.
 Your operating system’s print dialog will appear, enabling you to select your destination printer and adjust other printer settings.